-Heat dries up the bodies of bed bugs they are practically scorched to crisp.
+Heat dries up the bodies of bed bugs they are practically scorched to a crisp.
 Even if they hide their deepest dwelling place, the heat radiates and will reach them soon enough.
 That is why sustaining the heat within the target area takes up hours to ensure the heat reaches all their nests and hiding places.

 To sustain the heat, there are installed remote monitors or wireless sensors to make sure the heat is not decreasing.
 This also helps in controlling the heating machine.
 It will need to continuously release hot air as heat seeps into surfaces to kill off the hiding bugs.

-For the longest time, people used chemical-based treatments to get rid of bed bugs but all other pests.
+For the longest time, people used chemical-based treatments to get rid of bed bugs and all other pests.
 It might still be effective for other types of pests, but it is a different story with bed bugs.
 Bed bugs, in their life cycle before adulthood, would change their skin five times.
-During their skin changing, if exposed to chemical treatment, their new skin will develop cuticles that protect them from chemicals.
+During their skin change, if exposed to chemical treatment, their new skin will develop cuticles that protect them from chemicals.
 However, the chemical will still affect them in some way but will not fully kill them.

 Why is it More Effective Than Other Methods?

 Among all the other methods, bed bug heat treatment is considered to be the most effective.
 Chemicals can not cover the entire area or up to the deepest part where bed bugs lurk.
-While K-9 units are highly trained and reached 95% accuracy, room for improvements is still a factor.
+While K-9 units are highly trained and reached 95% accuracy, room for improvement is still a factor.

 It will only take a whole night for bed bugs to infest an entire house.
 Their reproduction will only take days, and within a week, a colony is built within your home.
 In this case, why would you choose the treatment you are not 100% sure about?
-Remember that heat treatment does not just kill the insect but also eggs in their nests.
+Remember that heat treatment does not just kill the insect but also the eggs in their nests.

 Chemical or the conventional way of eliminating bed bugs might take a couple of sessions.
 This is because, as mentioned above, the chemical won’t cover the entire place at once.
 Each session will concentrate on a specific area.
 Also, with chemicals, the area occupants are not allowed to go back right after the session.
 The area must be free of chemical residuals before the occupants can re-occupy their space.
-Chemicals used are toxic and harmful for humans as well.
-Homeowners will have to stay in some hotel for a couple of days before going back into their homes.
+Chemicals used are toxic and harmful to humans as well.
+Homeowners will have to stay in a hotel for a couple of days before going back into their homes.

 With heat treatment, as long as the heat subsided, homeowners or business owners can get back right into the area.
 It is just as fast as that.